-We are located in the Student Success Center in Stensland Hall.
+We are located in the Dellwood Hall.
 We provide services, advocacy, and support to students with documented disabilities.
 We also provide assistance to the general campus community in responding appropriately to students with disabilities by providing reasonable accommodations based on documentation.